sensein/python-package-template/README.md

 - `CODECOV_TOKEN`: Your [Codecov](https://about.codecov.io/) token for reporting code coverage.

 To obtain these tokens:
 - For `PYPI_TOKEN`, log in to your PyPI account, go to your account settings, and create an API token.
+Alternatively, ask the admin of your organization to do so.
 - `AUTO_ORG_TOKEN` is a personal access token from GitHub, used for actions requiring organization-level permissions.
 Generate one in your GitHub settings under Developer settings > Personal access tokens.
-Alternatively, ask the admin of your organization to provide one.
+Alternatively, if the repo is under your organization GitHub, please, ask the admin of your organization to provide one.
 - For `CODECOV_TOKEN`, sign up or log in to Codecov, add your repository, and you'll be provided with a token.
-Alternatively, ask the admin of your organization to do so.

 To add these tokens:
 Go to your repository on GitHub, click on "Settings" > "Secrets" > "Actions", then click on "New repository secret".
 Name your secret (e.g., `PYPI_TOKEN`) and paste the token value.
 Repeat this for each token.

 5. **Clone the repo:** Once your repository is set up, clone it to your local machine.

 6. **Replace placeholders with custom values**: Please, run `python template_setup.py --package-name YOUR_PACKAGE_NAME --package-repo-without-git-extension YOUR_PACKAGE_REPO --github-nickname YOUR_GITHUB_NICKNAME --codecov-token CODECOV_GRAPHICS_TOKEN --email YOUR_EMAIL`.
-For example, `python-package-template % python template_setup.py --package-name pipepal --package-repo-without-git-extension https://github.com/fabiocat93/pipepal --github-nickname fabiocat93 --codecov-token IQR1RCYMAA --email fabiocat@mit.edu`.
+For example, `python template_setup.py --package-name pipepal --package-repo-without-git-extension https://github.com/fabiocat93/pipepal --github-nickname fabiocat93 --codecov-token IQR1RCYMAA --email fabiocat@mit.edu`.
 This will replace some placeholders in the entire directory (including folder names, file names, file content) with your custom info:
 - YOUR_PACKAGE_NAME (e.g., `pipepal`)
 - YOUR_PACKAGE_REPO (e.g., `https://github.com/sensein/pipepal`)
 - YOUR_GITHUB_NICKNAME (e.g., `sensein`)